se761group2/industry-4/README.md

 ## Run Instructions

-Open command line in the folder `api/functions`
+Open a command line in the folder `api/functions` and run

 `$ firebase use industry4-uoa`